-Amanda's teaching experience includes 4 years as a teaching fellow (developing lectures, workshops, and lab modules across biomedical engineering, chemistry, and thermodynamics) and 4 years as a communication fellow (specializing in PhD/college/medical admissions counseling, personal statement coaching, and research statement coaching).
+Amanda’s teaching experience includes four years as a teaching fellow (developing lectures, workshops, and lab modules across biomedical engineering, chemistry, and thermodynamics) and four years as a communication fellow (specializing in PhD/college/medical admissions counseling, personal statement coaching, and research statement coaching).
 With Cambridge Coaching, Amanda especially enjoys working with clients on academic writing and communication, as well as on graduate admissions packages.
 Amanda is especially excited about the mentoring aspect of working with students 1 on 1 on long-term projects and goals.

 In her free time, Amanda enjoys hopping on her road bike with friends in search of delicious ice cream and treats.